Professor Panicos Demetriades

-- Office Hours: Thursdays 2pm - 4pm (term time only) otherwise by appointment
+Office hours: Thursdays 2.00pm - 4.00pm (term time only) otherwise by appointment

-Following a two year absence from the University, during which he served as Governor of the Central Bank of Cyprus and member of the Governing Council of the European Central Bank, Professor Demetriades has returned to his position on 1st May 2014.
+Following a two year absence from the University, during which I served as Governor of the Central Bank of Cyprus and member of the Governing Council of the European Central Bank, I returned to my position as Professor of Financial Economics on 1st May 2014.

-Panicos Demetriades holds a PhD in Economics from the University of Cambridge and BA and MA degress, also in Economics, from the University of Essex.
-His academic career spans a period of 25 years, the last twelve of which have been with the University of Leicester.
-He has published extensively, primarily in the area of finance and growth but also in other areas of economics.
-Full details of his writings and publications can be found on his IDEAS page: http://ideas.repec.org/e/pde5.html#articles.
+I hold a PhD in Economics from the University of Cambridge and BA and MA degrees, also in Economics, from the University of Essex.
+My academic career spans a period of 25 years, the last twelve of which have been with the University of Leicester.
+I have published extensively, primarily in the area of finance and growth and also in other areas of economics.

 - Finance and growth

 Finance and growth

 - Political economy of a euro area banking crisis: Keynote Address at ‘Politics, Finance and Growth’ Conference Reserve Bank of South Africa, Pretoria, (2016), forthcoming in Cambridge Journal of Economics